 How Are Hydroponic Vegetables Different?

-The differences between normal veg and hydroponic veg all come down to the way they are grown.
+The differences between normal vegetables and hydroponic vegetables all come down to the way they are grown.

 Traditionally vegetables have been grown out of the ground.
 This has always been a tedious and weather-reliant process, as farmers usually have to wait until the right time of year to plant certain veg, and then they have to hope for enough rain to water the crops but not too much or they’ll drown.